 The AIDS Cancer Clinical Program (ACCP)– Led by Dr. Mostafa Nokta, the ACCP has the primary responsibility for overseeing clinical programs in OHAM including the AIDS Malignancy Consortium (AMC) and the AIDS and Cancer Specimen Resource (ACSR).

-The AIDS Malignancy Program (AMP) — Led by Dr. Kishor Bhatia, the AMP has the primary responsibility for identifying new initiatives, for international activities such as the initiative to Strengthen Capacity for HIV-Associated Malignancy Research in Africa, and for overseeing programs that the NCI co-manages with other Institutes such as the Centers for AIDS Research (CFARs), the Multicenter AIDS Cohort Study (MACS), and the Women’s Interagency HIV Study (WIHS).
+The AIDS Malignancy Program (AMC)–Led by Dr. Geraldina Dominguez, the AIDS Malignancy Program (AMP) has the primary responsibility for identifying new initiatives, for international activities, such as the initiative to Strengthen Capacity for HIV-Associate Malignancy Research in Africa, and for overseeing programs that the NCI co-manages with other Institutes, such as the Centers for AIDS Research (CFARs), the Multicenter AIDS Cohort Study (MACS), and the Women’s Interagency HIV Study.

 This is a National Cancer Institute-supported clinical trials group founded in 1995 to support innovative trials for AIDS-associated malignancies.
 The AMC is composed of 14 main Clinical Trials Sites and their affiliates, and an Operations and Statistical Center.
 The AMC is committed to enhancing therapeutic options for patients with AIDS-associated malignancies.